Karlie Kloss Programmed A Cookie-Delivering Drone And Wants Other Girls To Do The Same

 Changing The Gender Dynamic

-By offering a wider range of formats for her program, Kloss appears to be tweaking the mission of her organization.
-She’s less focused on giving teens in-depth training in computer science–after all there are other organizations, like Girls Who Code or Black Girls Code, that offer long-term courses.
-Instead, Kloss wants to help young women overcome the initial hurdles that might prevent them from giving coding a chance.
+By offering a wider range of formats for her program, Kloss appears to be evolving the mission of her organization.
+In addition to the two-week summer cam program and a monthly Kode With Klossy Career Scholarship in partnership with the Flatiron School, Kloss is proving more opportunities to help young women overcome the initial hurdles that might prevent them from giving coding a chance.
 Part of this has to do with launching more of these short bootcamps that are designed to feel accessible and less like a major commitment.
 Over the next few months, she will be continuing to partner with other organizations to bring these intensive courses around the country.

 But Kloss is also trying to send a broader message that coding is something that all young women should be willing to learn about, even if they don’t see themselves spending their careers as web developers or tech entrepreneurs.
 “Just because I am a fashion model doesn’t mean that I couldn’t take a coding class,” Kloss says.
 “I have no plans to quit my day job, but I still think that learning these technical skills is incredibly valuable.”